bentpetersendk/mjolnir_ucph/docs/source/backup.rst

 As an example: ``'Research_performance_repl_reduced _7d_2022-12-07_17:00'`` refers to files from ``7 December 2022 at 17.00``.

-If you want to retrieve a file from the backup you need to copy it from the snapshot location to the destinatipn folder.
+If you want to retrieve a file from the backup you need to copy it from the snapshot location to the destination folder.
 You will not be able to delete any files in the ``.snapshot`` folder as it is a read-only directory.